mfkiwl/SPU_Multimedia_Processor/assembler/README.md

 #  SPU Assembler

-> The program Assembles as specific subset of Instructions of the Sony Cell SPU.
+> Assembler for a specific subset of Instructions of the Sony Cell SPU.

 ## Instruction Subset
 ![](imgs/1_simple-fixed-1.jpg "Simple Fixed 1")